Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Learning Setup

 Let $\cX$ be a domain set, $\cY$ a finite set of labels and $T$ a natural number.
-An adversary and a learner play a sequential game for $T$ rounds.
+In the online multi-label learning, an adversary and a learner play a sequential game for $T$ rounds.
 In each round $t \in [T]$, the adversary selects an instance $x_t \in \cX$ and a set of acceptable labels $S_t \subseteq \cY$ and reveals $x_t$ to the learner.
 The learner makes a (potentially randomized) prediction $\hat{y}_t \in \cY$ and suffers loss $\id[\hat y_t \notin S_t].$ The learner's goal is to minimize its cumulative loss over the $T$ rounds.

-We consider the following three feedback models: For each round $t \in [T]$,
+We consider the following three feedback models: for each round $t \in [T]$,